-System-wide fax logs can only be accessed by the system administrator using the system administration web interface.
-Domain-wide fax logs can be accessed using two different dialogs, the first one can be reached by clicking on Reports $\square \rightarrow$ Fax logs and shows all fax records originated or received from the user's domain; the second one, by clicking on Registry $\square \rightarrow$ Fax log, which shows all records relevant to the user currently logged in.
-The access to these dialogs is protected by a different set of privileges, so generally only the latter can be opened by users with no administrator permissions (see section 5.1 on page 35 for details on user privileges).
+accessed using two different dialogs, the first one can be reached by clicking on Reports $\square \rightarrow$ Fax logs and shows all fax records originated or received from the user's domain; the second one, by clicking on Registry $\square \rightarrow$ Fax log, which shows all records relevant to the user currently logged in.
+The access to these dialogs is protected by a different set of privileges, so generally only the latter can be opened by users with no administrator permissions (see section 5.1 on page 33 for details on user privileges).